SuvadeepMukherjee/javascript-Interview-Questions-/README.md

 # Complete JavaScript Notes

-This repository contains all the notes and resources I've compiled while preparing for my backend final mock interview at Sharpener.
+This repository contains all the notes and resources I've compiled related to javascript while preparing for my backend final mock interview at Sharpener.

 [Sharpener Website](https://www.sharpener.tech/)